Managing credit card debt on parental leave

-As new parents, there are a lot of quotidians we’d all like to sweep under the carpet - full nappies, piles of laundry and credit card debt.
+As new parents, there are a lot of things we’d all like to sweep under the carpet - full nappies, piles of laundry and credit card debt.
+It feels like they pile up as soon as you turn your back.
+But if you’re struggling with credit card debt on parental leave — or in the lead up to it — it’s better to tackle it head on sooner rather than later.

-If you’re reading this article, then chances are, you’re part of this 41%.
+If you’re reading this article, chances are, you’re part of this 41%.
 Take heart in knowing you’re not the only one, and that there are steps you can take to manage it and improve your financial position.

 Step 1: Know what you owe